fredi1574/fredi1574/README.md

 # 👋 Hi, I'm Fredi Bulshtein

-I'm a full-stack developer with a passion for building clean, responsive web applications using TypeScript, React, Next.js, and Java.
+I'm a full-stack developer passionate about building clean, responsive web applications using React and Next.js.
 I recently completed my B.Sc. in Software Engineering and have built multiple full-stack projects from scratch, focusing on real-world use cases like job tracking and lecturer review platforms.

 ## 🛠 Tech Stack
 - **Frontend:** React, Next.js, Tailwind CSS